vanhoefm/apbleed/README.md

 The code has not been tested for reliability.
 Patches are welcome.
 Possible improvements:

 1. Detect the inner EAP method the server is expecting, and use that.
+2. Write the packets incapculsated in the EAP requests and responses to a .pcap file.
-2. Improved error handling.
+3. Improved error handling.
-3. Improved packet forwarding.
+4. Improved packet forwarding.
-4. ...
+5. ...

 # Testing Clients